 Leave it Better Than You Found It -- It Is Time Embrace Alternative Forms of Agriculture

-Nature is not innately greedy.
-Nature, when left to its own devices, finds balance.
 Even a feral cat that eats too many wild birds will eventually have to migrate to a new area to find food, so the population of birds where it over-killed, will eventually recover.
 And while this balance isn't a Utopian one, it is a framework that we could learn from.
+That even when we exist in that precarious space of domestication, we can still work towards balance.

 This is in direct contrast to industrial mono-culture farming.
-This type of farming does not follow any sort of pattern, other than a very man made one, that is meant to be the same each year, ad infinitum.
+This type of farming does not follow any sort of pattern, other than a very manmade one, that is meant to be the same each year, ad infinitum.
 This season was a very dry one for most grain crop growers, and because of that there was significant loss of crops.
 In the current industrial farming paradigm, there is no room for "error" or rather, Mother Nature, to change her patterns.

 As our viewpoints and hearts evolve, we must begin to explore alternative forms of agriculture that are more attuned to natural (and often erratic) cyclicity.
 There are nearly infinite options as to how we can begin to make the shift towards foods systems that support the local region's people, while also reestablishing a coherent relationship with the land.